- The average cost of car insurance in Utah is $2,356 a year or $196 per month, based on our data analysis.

 State minimum car insurance in Utah

-Utah laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $65,000 for bodily injury liability per accident and $15,000 for property damage liability.
+Utah’s car insurance laws require a minimum coverage of $30,000 in bodily injury liability per person, $65,000 in bodily injury liability per accident and $25,000 in property damage liability.

-Drivers in Utah must be aware of the minimum insurance coverage requirements to stay compliant.
+Drivers in Utah must purchase the minimum required car insurance to operate their vehicles on the road.

 Liability-only car insurance in Utah